ctera/ctera-python-sdk/docs/source/user_guides/Portal/GlobalAdmin.rst

    admin = GlobalAdmin('chopin.ctera.com') # will use HTTPS over port 443

-.. warning:: for any certificate related error, this library will prompt for your consent in order to proceed. to avoid the prompt, you may configure `chopin-core` to automatically trust the server's certificate, using: ``config.http['ssl'] = 'Trust'``
+.. warning:: for any certificate related error, this library will prompt for your consent in order to proceed. to avoid the prompt, you may configure this library to automatically trust the server's certificate, using: ``config.http['ssl'] = 'Trust'``

 Setup
 -----